lipemat/go-live-update-urls/readme.txt

 ### Goals

-* Take the guesswork out of changing a domain.
-* Provide a super simple process for updating URLs.
+1. Provide a super simple process for changing a domain or URL.
-* Accurately update all instances of a URL on any site.
+2. Accurately update all instances of a domain or URL on any site.

 ### Features